-- Should focus on building muscle mass by lifting heavy weights and doing fewer repetitions.
+- Focus on building muscle mass by lifting heavy weights and doing fewer repetitions.

 - Can focus on either building muscle or losing fat.

-To lose fat, they can do more cardio and eat a healthy diet.
+- They can do more cardio and eat a healthy diet to lose fat.

 - May need to focus on losing fat.

-Let’s look at each of the three muscle fiber types and their characteristics.
+Look at each of the three muscle fiber types and their characteristics